 These principles and theories inform us to design a conversational AI explanation system that fulfills the diverse user needs in practice.
 Our study is deeply rooted in the conversational explanations in XAI -- the users request their demanded explanations through the chatbot-based AI assistants~\citep{sokol2018glass, tsai2021exploring}.
-Some previous studies have been conducted to explore the effective of interactive dialogues in explaining online symptom checkers (OSCs)~\citep{tsai2021exploring, sun2022exploring}.
-For example, Tsai et al.~\citep{tsai2021exploring} intervened the diagnostic and triage recommendations of the OSCs with three types of explanations ({\ie rationale-based, feature-based and example-based explanations}) during the conversational flows.
-The findings yield four implications for the future OSC designs, which include empower users with more control, generating multifaceted and context-aware explanations, and be cautious of the potential downsides.
+Previous studies have explored the effectiveness of interactive dialogues in explaining online symptom checkers (OSCs)~\citep{tsai2021exploring, sun2022exploring}.
+For example, Tsai et al.~\citep{tsai2021exploring} intervened in the diagnostic and triage recommendations of the OSCs with three types of explanations ({\ie rationale-based, feature-based and example-based explanations}) during the conversational flows.
+The findings yield four implications for future OSC designs, which include empowering users with more control, generating multifaceted and context-aware explanations, and being cautious of the potential downsides.

-However, these existing conversational AI explanation systems are still in a preliminary stage, which only provide one type of explanation and disable users from selecting different explanation types.
-Also, these are far from being able to incorporate user's feedback into producing AI explanations ({\eg enable users to choose counterfactual prediction foil}) and produce personalized explanation for user's individual need.
-In addition, these conversational AI explanation systems are primarily applied to improve system transparency and comprehensibility, thus help user understand and building trust on the systems.
-Little attention has been paid to examine {\em if} and {\em how} conversational AI explanations can be indeed useful for users to improve their performance in the human-AI collaborative tasks.
+However, these existing conversational AI explanation systems are still in the preliminary stage, which only provides one type of explanation and disables users from selecting different explanation types.
+Also, these are far from being able to incorporate user feedback into producing AI explanations ({\eg enable users to choose counterfactual prediction foil}) and produce personalized explanations for users' individual needs.
+In addition, these conversational AI explanation systems are primarily applied to improve system transparency and comprehensibility, thus helping users understand and build trust in the systems.
+Little attention has been paid to examining {\em if} and {\em how} conversational AI explanations can be indeed useful for users to improve their performance in human-AI collaborative tasks.